How to use your barcode

-1. First, put the barcode image onto your label or packaging design:
+1. Incorporate the barcode image into your product packaging or design

 Choose whichever barcode image format (e.g. jpeg) you prefer.